 There is no commonly understood symbol or flag, even within intersex communities.
-Many attempts have seemed derivative, of a rainbow flag, of gendered pink and blue colours, of transgender symbols, or an infinity symbol used by some bisexual groups.
+Many attempts have seemed derivative, of a rainbow flag, of gender stereotypes, gendered pink and blue colours, of transgender symbols, or an infinity symbol used by some bisexual groups.
 This is one attempt to create something that is not derivative, but yet is firmly grounded in meaning.

 The colour yellow has long been regarded as an intersex colour, neither blue nor pink.
 Purple, too, has been used for the same purpose – including on this site.

 The circle is unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
 We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be.

 We’ve received some positive feedback from diverse intersex communities.
 This is available freely for use by any intersex person or organisation who wishes to use it, in a human rights affirming community context.

 Update on language, June 2019

 An earlier version of the text about this flag referred to yellow as a “hermaphrodite colour”.
 We have now amended the language, for reasons Morgan explains below: